Why purchase an annuity?

 There are a few things to consider before you apply for an annuity:

-- Once your annuity has been set up, it can’t be changed, so it’s important to think through any decisions you make around your pension and speak to a Financial Consultant if you need advice.
+- Once your annuity has been set up, it can’t be changed, so it’s important to think through any decisions you make around your pension and speak to a Specialist Financial Adviser if you need advice.

 - It’s vital that you’re honest about any health conditions you have, as you may be entitled to a higher income rate if you have a shorter life expectancy.